Chia-Network/chips/chip017.md

 The trunk will also include an occasional work difficulty reset.

 The foliage includes the rest of the block header, and the block data.
-The signature in the block, is a proof of knowledge of the preimage of `H(PoSpace)`, signing the rest of the fields in the block header.
+The signature in the block, is a signature using the pk in the proof of space, signing the rest of the fields in the block header.

 During operation of the protocol, farmers build blocks with the PoSpace and signature, and broadcast these.
-Proof of time servers then add the Proof of Time on top of these blocks, to finalize them.
+Proof of time servers then add the Proof of Time on top of these blocks, to "finalize" them.

-Furthermore, Chia will also have a number of parallel rewards chains, which are identical, but do not contain `hashStateChanges`, `hashValidations`, and `rewardInclusion`.

 ## Rationale